-necessity, even for legitimate services.
-Because appealing claims is often burdensome, many organizations choose instead to write off these denials.
-Doing so, however, represents a loss of revenue and can put the organization at risk for fraud and abuse charges.
+Providers are seeing an increase in denials related to medical necessity, even for legitimate services.
+Because appealing claims is often burdensome, many organizations choose to write off these denials.
+Doing so, however, means a loss of revenue and can put the organization at risk for fraud and abuse charges.

-For example, consistent denials for a single test could cost a facility millions of dollars each year.
-To provide your patients with the highest quality of care and to facilitate the addition of new services and/or equipment to treat your patients, hospitals and testing facilities must remain financially viable.
-Your assistance is vital to these goals.
-In addition, if such medical necessity denials are received but the facility consistently fails to both obtain an advance beneficiary notice (ABN) and bill the beneficiary, the government could cite the facility for offering patients inappropriate incentives by providing "free" care.
+Consistent denials for a single test could cost a facility millions of dollars each year.
+But to provide patients with the highest quality of care and to add new services/equipment to treat them, hospitals and testing facilities must remain financially viable-and those lost dollars can prevent it from being so.
+In addition, if such medical-necessity denials are received but the facility consistently fails both to obtain an advance beneficiary notice (ABN) and to bill the beneficiary, the government could cite the facility for offering patients inappropriate incentives by providing "free" care.

-Therefore, the facility should use an effective medical-necessity screening process to maintain compliance and reimbursement.
-It will allow you to determine when Medicare is likely to deny payment for a test or service so your facility can obtain an ABN.
+Therefore, facilities should use effective medical-necessity screening processes to maintain compliance and reimbursement.
+This will allow you to determine when Medicare is likely to deny payment for a test or service so your facility can obtain an ABN.